popcron/console/README.md

 ### Troubleshooting
 To debug the instance methods, the parser contains a list of all registered owners in the `Parser.Owners` list.

+If you notice the console showing unescaped color tags, then it means that one of the parameter names is one of the built-in rich text tags.
+To fix it, rename the parameters such that they don't use the following keywords:
+- a
+- b
+- i
+- size
+- color
+- material
+- quad

 ## Examples
 To create a simple command, add a `Command` attribute to your method.